 - Checklists – these actionable lists make it clear to leads that you’re giving them value

-Make sure that your content is easy-to-digest, providing value to your leads as soon as they input their email addresses.
+Make sure that your content is easy-to-digest; provide value to your leads as soon as they input their email addresses.

-Speaking of which, you must ensure that your content is delivered instantly.
-Don’t make leads wait to get your content.
+Speaking of which, you must ensure that your content is delivered almost instantly.
+Don’t make leads wait.

 The idea is that, as soon as they hit download, they get the content.
 The next best is emailing them immediately with the lead magnet they requested, but even that small amount of friction can cause you to lose some leads.